zio/zio/docs/howto/migrate/migration-guide.md

 1. **Deprecation of Type Alias for `Has` Wrappers** — In _Module Pattern 1.0_ although the type aliases were to prevent using `Has[ServiceName]` boilerplate everywhere, they were confusing, and led to doubly nested `Has[Has[ServiceName]]`.
 So the _Module Pattern 2.0_ doesn't anymore encourage using type aliases.
 Also, they were removed from all built-in ZIO services.
 So, the `type Console = Has[Console.Service]` removed and the `Console.Service` will just be `Console`. **We should explicitly wrap services with `Has` data types everywhere**.

-2. **Introducing Constructor-based Dependency Injection** — In _Module Pattern 1.0_ when we wanted to create a service layer that depends on other services, we had to use `ZLayer.fromService*` constructors.
-The problem with the `ZLayer` constructors is that there are too many constructors each one is useful for a specific use-case, but people had troubled in spending a lot of time figuring out which one to use.
+2. **Introducing Constructor-based Dependency Injection** — In _Module Pattern 1.0_ when we wanted to create a service layer that depends on other services, we had to use `ZDeps.fromService*` constructors.
+The problem with the `ZDeps` constructors is that there are too many constructors each one is useful for a specific use-case, but people had troubled in spending a lot of time figuring out which one to use.

-    In _Module Pattern 2.0_ we don't worry about all these different `ZLayer` constructors.
+    In _Module Pattern 2.0_ we don't worry about all these different `ZDeps` constructors.
 It recommends **providing dependencies as interfaces through the case class constructor**, and then we have direct access to all of these dependencies to implement the service.
-Finally, to create the `ZLayer` we call `toLayer` on the service implementation.
+Finally, to create the `ZDeps` we call `toLayer` on the service implementation.

     > **_Note:_**
     >